Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks: Applications

 \begin{order}\rm Note that the structure of a $\mathbb{Z}$-basis of $\mathrm{Pr}_\mathcal{O}(\mathbb{A})$ in Proposition \ref{structure of character fo bbA cyclic} plays an important role in the proof of Proposition \ref{KLN conj cyclic}.
 Furthermore, by this structure, we can also calculate decomposition numbers of $\mathbb{A}$ and get that these numbers are either $1$ or $0$ in the following.
-This result can be regarded as a `hyperfocal decomposition number' version of the classical fact that decomposition numbers of blocks with cyclic defect groups are either $1$ or $0$.
-By \cite[\S 2]{KL10}, this is equivalent to showing that $[\hat{\mathbb{A}}\mathfrak{i}]= \sum\limits_{\theta\in\mathrm{Irr}(L)}a_{\theta}[\hat{U}_\theta]$ with $a_\theta$ equal to $1$ or $0$ for any primitive idempotent $\mathfrak{i}$ of $\mathbb{A}$.
-One key technique in the context of blocks with cyclic defect groups is making use of $\U$-pure submodules.
-An $\mathbb{A}$-submodule $U^\prime$ of an $\mathbb{A}$-module $U$ is $\U$-\emph{pure} in $U$ if it is a direct summand of $U$ as an $\U$-module (see \cite[Section 4.2]{L'book 1}).
-Our proof is similar to the one of \cite[Theorem 11.10.5]{L'book 2}.
+This result can be regarded as a `hyperfocal decomposition number' version of the classical fact that decomposition numbers of blocks with nontrivial cyclic defect groups are either $1$ or $0$.
+By \cite[\S 2]{KL10}, this is equivalent to showing that $[\mathcal{K}\mathop\otimes\limits_{\mathcal{O}}U]= \sum\limits_{\theta\in\mathrm{Irr}(L)}a_{\theta}[\hat{U}_\theta]$ with $a_\theta$ equal to $1$ or $0$ for any projective indecomposable $\mathbb{A}$-module $U$.
+One key technique in the context of blocks with nontrivial cyclic defect groups is making use of $\U$-pure submodules.
+An $\mathbb{A}$-submodule $U^\prime$ of an $\mathbb{A}$-module $U$ is $\U$-\emph{pure} in $U$ if it is a direct summand of $U$ as $\U$-modules (see \cite[Section 4.2]{L'book 1}).
+Our proof here is similar to the one of \cite[Theorem 11.10.5]{L'book 2}.
 We need the following two lemmas which are analogues of \cite[Lemma 11.10.3]{L'book 2} and \cite[Proposition 11.10.4]{L'book 2}. \end{order}

 \begin{lem} Let $U$ be a finitely generated $\U$-free $\mathbb{A}$-module such that $\bar{U}=k\mathop\otimes\limits_{\mathcal{O}}U$ is nonprojective indecomposable.
 Then the image $[\hat{U}]$ of $\hat{U}=\mathcal{K}\mathop\otimes\limits_{\mathcal{O}}U$ in $R_\mathcal{K}(\mathbb{A})$ is not contained in $\mathrm{Pr}_\mathcal{O}(\mathbb{A})$. \end{lem}